Frequently Asked Questions

 Is there a registry for individuals with ME/CFS?

-Solve ME/CFS Initiative, a nonprofit organization, supports a registry in which individuals with ME/CFS can register, provide their medical information, and agree to participate in research.
-Visit solvecfs.org or contact them to find out how you can participate.
+Solve M.E., a nonprofit organization, supports a registry in which individuals with ME/CFS can register, provide their medical information, and agree to participate in research.
+Visit Solve Together to find out how you can participate.

 How does an individual with ME/CFS donate biospecimens to be used in research?